sbcshop/PiSquare/Run raspberry HAT's on PiSquare/1.28 Round Lcd HAT/README.md

  * vga1_8x16.py
  * vga1_16x16.py

-## If you insert this firmware "firmware.uf2", you do not need to save font library, which we mention above in PiSquare(inside this firmware micropython latest version is already there)
+## If you insert this firmware "firmware.uf2", you do not need to save font library, which we mention above in PiSquare(inside this firmware ST7789 and micropython latest version is already there). we not use st7789 library here, we only import fonts from this firmware

 ## round_lcd_1_28.py - Run this file to start lcd hat